-- This event is based on a case study that will be released to the competitors in the spring semester. - This event has a final presentation round. - Final Presentation - Equipment Set-up Time: 3 minutes - Presentation Time: 12 minutes (one-minute warning) - Question & Answer Time: 5 minutes - Internet Access: Not provided - Final presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - Competitors can present with and bring any of the following technology into the presentation as long as it fits on the small table in front of the judges' table or is held by the competitors: - Laptop - Tablet - Mobile phone - External monitor that is approximately the size of a laptop monitor - Facts and working data must be cited and be secured from quality sources (peer review documents, legal documents, experts in the field, etc.). - Materials, visual aids, and samples related to the project may be used during the presentation; however, no items may be left with the judges or audience. - When the equipment set-up time has elapsed, the timer will automatically start the presentation time. - If performing as a team, all team members are expected to actively participate in the presentation. - No animals (except authorized service animals) will be allowed for use in any competitive event.
+- This event is based on a case study that will be released to the competitors in the spring semester. - This event has a preliminary and final presentation round. - The event can be run as a final presentation only depending on the number of registered competitors. - Preliminary Presentation - Equipment Set-up Time: 3 minutes - o Presentation Time: 10 minutes (one-minute warning) - Question & Answer Time: 5 minutes - Internet Access: Not provided - The presentation is judged at the SLC.
+Preliminary presentations are not open to conference attendees.
+The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - Research: Facts and working data must be cited and be secured from quality sources (peer review documents, legal documents, experts in the field, etc.). - Timing: The presentation time is exclusive to the allotted times.
+Once the set-up time has been reached, the presentation time automatically begins.
+The presentation time shall not exceed the stated time, meaning that the set-up and Q&A time cannot be used as presentation time. - Technology - Competitors present directly from a device which includes a laptop, tablet, mobile phone, or external monitor (approximately the size of a laptop screen).
+Competitors can present with one or two devices.
+If presenting with two devices, one device must face the judges and one device must face the competitors. - Projectors and projector screens are not allowed for use, and competitors are not allowed to bring their own. - Wireless slide advancers (such as a presentation clicker or mouse) are allowed.